G-Node/tonic/docs/labproject.md

 ### Docker

-> *NOTE:* Please refer to Docker documentation to install Docker and learn how to use it, the commands that follows can be paste in a bash/shell script window.
+> *NOTE:* Please refer to Docker documentation to install Docker and learn how to use it, the commands that follows can be pasted in a bash/shell window.

 Clone the repository and build the image:
 ```